kailash-manasarovar/statement/docs/timeline/2024/august.md

 ## Conversation

-- We start to communicate directly in the following way:
+- We have been communicating directly in the following way:
     - I add a message to my Twitter profile.
     - He replies in the profile message of a fake account.
 - I call him Vigas.